opentensor/bittensor/MIGRATION.md

 `hotkey`, `coldkey`, `hotkeypub`, and `coldkeypub` are keypairs `hotkey_ss58`, `coldkey_ss58`, `hotkeypub_ss58`, and `coldkeypub_ss58` are SS58 addresses of keypair.

-7. Replace `Arguments` with `Parameters`.
+7. ✅ Replace `Arguments` with `Parameters`.
 Matches Python rules.
 Improve docstrings for writing MСP server.

-8. Remove all type annotations for parameters in docstrings.
+8. ✅ Remove all type annotations for parameters in docstrings.

 9. Remove all logic related to CRv3 as it will be removed from the chain next week.
+   - [x] CRv3 extrinsics
+   - [ ] CRv3 logic related subtensor's calls

 10. Revise `bittensor/utils/easy_imports.py` module to remove deprecated backwards compatibility objects.
 Use this module as a functionality for exporting existing objects to the package root to keep __init__.py minimal and simple.